ycx12341/1D-sim-res-revisit-2022/Gradient matching revisit 2022/Gamma errors (normal BC with truncated data)/Gradient plots/README.md

 The .m file **Gradient_plots** plots the averaged spatial/temporal gradients based on the .txt files generated previously, then save them as the .png files in the folder.

-The reference gradients predicted by GAM without measurement errors are stored in **Reference gradients GAM.txt** and **Reference gradients GAM.rds**, which were generated in folder **No measurement errors**, check there for more details of these files.
+The reference gradients predicted by GAM without measurement errors are stored in **Reference gradients GAM.txt** and **Reference gradients GAM.rds**, which were generated in folder **Results without measurement errors**, check there for more details of these files.